nyfagel/klubb/README.md

 klubb
 =====

 A system to manage your club.
-Open-Source and everything.
+Open-Source and everything!

+Check out the wiki for more info and docs: [the Klubb Wiki](https://github.com/nyfagel/klubb/wiki).